 The more distance between the fitting and the Analyzer, the more time should be given for the Analyzer to respond.

-9.4.2 Basic Troubleshooting
+9.2.8 Basic Troubleshooting

+The following Troubleshooting Guide helps the user resolve many of the common operational situations that occur with the analyzer.
 Solutions are listed in the order that they should be attempted.